PegliOne/Project-0-Flight-Planner/README.md

 ## Outstanding issues

 * The site is not very user friendly and needs to provide more information (including warnings about canceling/deleting flights) to users
-* The version of the site hosted on Heroku is not up-to-date

 ## Technologies Used
 * HTML (with embedded Ruby)